burakmat/ssh_protocol/README.md

 ```
 Enter passphrase (empty for no passphrase):
 ```
 You can again just hit enter and not give it a password.
 It doesn't mean that your connection will be unsecure but an extra precaution.
-This password will be asked while you're trying to make connection using this key.
+This password will be asked by your local client while you're trying to make connection using this key.

 You should confirm your password.
 ```